BJP Ltd and its shell companies: If politics was boardroom strategy

 In Bengal, having emerged as the Opposition, the BJP is playing to win.
 In Tamil Nadu, it will be playing to mark its presence.
 Unlike the other significant national party, the Congress, which falls into depression and structural disrepair in the face of defeat, the BJP is propped up by a motivated cadre, plenty of money and the psychological momentum provided by helpful media narratives.

 It works on incremental gains and long-term strategy.
-Even in a state such as Orissa where it has not come to power, it has emerged as the main opposition replacing the Congress.
+Even in a state such as Odisha where it has not come to power, it has emerged as the main opposition replacing the Congress.

 Mergers and acquisitions